-2020 was tough.
+The past year was tough.
 Businesses and organizations across multiple industries had to adapt to a sudden shift to remote work.
 This created a whole new host of challenges for project managers everywhere.
-2020 was a year full of lessons.
+It was a year full of lessons.

-With 2020 firmly in the rear view mirror, many of its lessons can be taken into the new year and beyond.
-How can you adapt and level up your project management game for 2021?
-Here are some of the best tips for doing that, collected from some of this blog’s best content throughout 2020.
+With the past year firmly in the rearview mirror, many of its lessons can be taken into the new year and beyond.
+How can you adapt and level up your project management game for 2023?
+Here are some of the best tips for doing that, collected from some of this blog’s best content on project management.

 Audit your workflow

-2020 probably threw some wrenches into your plans.
+The past few years have probably thrown a few wrenches into your plans.
 Your workflows might have suffered from a sudden shift to remote work, or maybe you had to adopt a whole host of new tools and practices to make things work.
 Either way, your workflow — how you got things done — had to change.

-Looking back on 2020, how did you adapt?
+Looking back, how did you adapt?
 Are some things that used to be simple more complicated?
 Have your projects been blowing past their deadlines and going over budget?

 The first step to fixing your workflow’s problems is to find them by performing a workflow audit.
 That means distilling your workflow down into its most basic steps and identifying all the associated moving pieces.
 When does information have to pass from tool to tool?
 What communication channels are involved?
 Which departments do you need to rely on?
 Once the audit is completed, you can map out your workflow and start working on solutions.

 Remote work or not, you’re probably using multiple tools in a workday.
 There’s nothing wrong with that; it’s always best to have the right tool for the job.
 But when you’re using multiple tools, it’s easier for something to fall through the cracks.